-29 additional sites on the Saratoga-Adirondack Network and Hamilton-Fulton-Montgomery BOCES Network are also directly connected to the system.
+29 additional schools in the Hamilton-Fulton-Montgomery and Washington-Saratoga-Warren-Hamilton-Essex BOCES Networks are also directly connected to the system.
 The distance learning course schedule of classes can be found on the regional Distance Learning web site at http://dl.neric.org/.